ReactiumCore/Reactium-Legacy/readme.md

 ```

 ### Redux Class Components
-Create a Redux Class Component if your component will need the interact with the application state.
+Create a Redux Class Component if your component will need to interact with the application state.
 Redux Class Components work just like Class Components accept you will need to map state to properties and map dispatchers to actions via the [react-redux](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) `connect` method.

 ```js